 The roadways located adjacent to the Project Site range in character and scale.
 Croton Dam Road is a two-lane collector road connecting Route 9A and the Village of Ossining's downtown.
-Cars often cut through this area to get from Route 9A to the Village's downtown.
 The roads to the north, south, and east are two-lane neighborhood roads with on-street parking.
 Two residential roads (First Avenue and Second Avenue) dead-end at the limit of the Project Site.
 The Veterans Memorial Park is located to the east of the Project Site, with a parking lot accessible from Narragansett Avenue.
 This Park has three baseball fields, a playground, two soccer fields, an outdoor ice hockey rink, and a basketball court.